 Volunteering is a great way to meet new people and give back to the community.
 Organizations across New York City are looking for vibrant individuals to volunteer, giving valuable time and helping move their cause forward.
 If you’re interested in the arts, there are a variety of organizations to reach out to in order to offer your time and services.
-Here are just some of the amazing arts companies that look for volunteers in New York City.
+Here are some of the incredible arts companies that are looking for people to volunteer in NYC.

 Volunteering with the arts can open your mind to new experiences.
 These organizations are always looking for determined individuals who want a creative and unique volunteer experiences, so be sure to see how you can get involved today.